Home ›› Sciences ›› Geology and ecology

 "For conservation to succeed anywhere in the world, everyone needs to be involved," says Paul.
 "It can't just be a bunch of experts stepping in.
 It has to be a societal effort."

-Like Paul, many conservationists spend their careers trying to persuade people to advocate for the wildlife on their own doorstep.
+'Species need their champions' Like Paul, many conservationists spend their careers trying to persuade people to advocate for the wildlife on their own doorstep.
 Sadly though, our own dependence on the natural world can seem intangible until it reaches a crisis point.

 The spoonie crisis was a clear example of this: In the Gulf of Mottama in Myanmar - an important site for spoon-billed sandpipers in the winter - overfishing of the wetland forced local people into hunting birds.
 Spoonies then became a bycatch of that hunting.
 So unsustainable exploitation of the wetland led people to hunt birds, which then led to spoonies being caught and killed.